 How to claim universal credit

-Universal credit advances before your first payment
+Universal credit advances

 You can pay the loan back over 2 years.

-How to get an advance
+How to get a UC advance

 ask your work coach at your jobcentre interview

-call the universal credit helpline on 0800 328 5644
+call the UC helpline on 0800 328 5644

 Information you need

 You need to: